 So, Chronically Hopeful is a place for:

 - healthy people to be informed on the struggles of people with invisible chronic illness and hopefully be inspired to help support somebody in their community.

 - patients to find resources, support and encouragement as well as ideas on how to adjust to their new normal and housebound life.

 - me to share my personal journey through faith, chronic illness, art, home life and more.
 A sort of online diary recording my progress as I aim for recovery.

 As you can see from theNavigation Menu at the top of each page, I cover a variety of topics which fall under 3 main categories:

 Invisible Illness - all about living with chronic illness - includes tips on how to get by, nutrition for health, guest features and more.

-- My Chronic Life - all about my life, past and present - health, family, memories, garden and home.
+- My Chronic Life - all about my life - health, faith, hobbies, family, memories, blogging and more.

 If you'd like to be featured on my blog, visit this page to find out how you can contribute.
 I would love to share your story here!